chenwei0129/cartoonGAN/README.md

     For any type of input image, the result of cartoonized image(.png or .gif) will be in the folder.

+Folder "function"

+    All program about processing image(png, gif, mp4 and webcam) are in the folder.

+Folder "image"

+    All the input image should be there.

 reference

     [1]Chen, Y., Lai, Y.K., Liu, Y.J.: CartoonGAN: generative adversarial networks for photo cartoonization.
 In: Proceedings 31st Meeting of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, CVPR 2018, Salt Lake City, UT, United States, pp. 9465–9474 (2018)